Antipurity/sensor-network/py/README.md

 - `test_board_wanderings.py`: a discrete env with 4 actions, where we try out a hypothesis that exploration is about learning a map from anywhere to anywhere, so that fine-tuning for a specific task can just learn the goal and not how to get to it.
 Conclusion: a map sure is learned, but there are problems (loss-approximation is hard, actions are too discrete for gradient descent to learn, unable to include past-state and still learn, and the env is specially-constructed for this).

+- `test_joint_embedding.py`: …why is it still here?
+Was testing a hypothesis in a limited way.
+Not useful.

+- `test_board_revisit.py`: really, really tried to not have to learn `(source, destination) → dist` quadratically-many distances.
+Ended up learning locally-isometric maps (embed `source` and `destination`, and make the L2 distance as required), and combining solved subtasks wherever going through a midpoint is faster.

+- `test_continuous_control.py`: after much testing, basic well-known RL techniques have proved their superiority to tricks, or at least that these environments are too trivial.

 - …

 - `test.py` and `minienv`: the eventual goal, using `sensornet` for IO, where we don't just explore, we *learn* to explore, in an env with a variable number of diverse actions.
 It informs the basic form of a solution: differentiable, continuous, Transformer-based.